 Anyway, it is on youtube titled: Movie #1 Recut by RgpropsEnjoy!!!
 (Gosh I hope this works)!!!
 Enjoy!!!

-Here is a recording found in Marilyn's tapes, evidently recorded by one of the Percy Faith Society members in Japan, in the audience ofNICK PERITO IN JAPAN CONDUCTING PERCY FAITH.
+Here is a recording found in Marilyn's tapes, evidently recorded by one of the Percy Faith Society members in Japan, in the audience of NICK PERITO IN JAPAN CONDUCTING PERCY FAITH.
 Recording-wise it's not great in that it was a VHS tape that looks like it was dubbed to another VHS tape, then rendered to .WMV so I fear you can't get much detail from the orchestra (sure, you can see where the (too quiet) strings are, but the piano and percussion are kind of a mystery.
 VHS had it's own built-in copy protection even when it didn't - in that quality took a nosedive on anything but the first recording.
 You can't make out faces, sadly.
-The footage may stream if the internet cooperates, never a sure thing; you could right click and "save as" since this is about 500mb and I doubt if you'll be able to stream it.
+The footage may stream if the internet cooperates, never a sure thing; you could right click and "save" the .wmv file but it's about 500 megabytes in size...
 You get the feeling of a "real concert" - starting right from the brief orchestra tune-up with the concertmaster providing a middle "A" followed by the pianist, and the rest of the instruments get into sync.

 MITCH MILLER 1911-2010

 I was honored to talk to Mitch on the phone a few times in the 1990's and again for the BBC Radio 2 program "The Arrangers" where he gladly agreed to participate in the show (they sent interviewers with recording equipment to his home).
 He was rather sad that his music had been forgotten but I think I encouraged him a bit when I started listing some of his Lp's that had been digitally remastered for CD reissue.
 I know that he was very pleased when two of his own albums, along with the two albums he recorded with Percy Faith, were reissued intact.
 MANON is a Faith composition, and here is a track from the album "Columbia House Party" where Mitch just happens to have an oboe that squeaks to life, and Percy Faith started playing the song as a piano solo - but Mitch came through with the expressive oboe - right click and save the track then hear what could easily have been a thirteenth track to MUSIC UNTIL MIDNIGHT!
 I sent him the two "2-fer" CD sets mentioned so he knew his music was very much alive!

 Percy Faith?
 Japan?
 Starting in 1966, Percy began concert tours of about a month's duration, around 20 cities, throughout Japan, where people loved to hear his renditions of popular music, including Gershwin and showtunes.
 Through all these years, Percy's trips to Japan to conduct his original manuscripts brought his arrangements to life in Japanese concert halls, to listeners young, old, and in-between.
 Too bad it can't happen in the "corporate" environment of the United States...
-In the spring of 1976, just a short time after Percy's death, the already planned for trip was now missing its conductor and became a "tribute to Percy Faith" was conducted by DAVID ROSE.
+In the spring of 1976, just a short time after Percy's death, the already planned for trip was now missing its conductor and became a "tribute to Percy Faith" and was conducted by DAVID ROSE.
 Then for many years, Alan Broadbent took the baton, followed in the 90's by the late Nick Perito.
-Orchestra manager Terry Woodson, conductor for Frank Sinatra, Jr., now conducts the live sounds of Percy Faith's arrangements performed live to several cities in Japan in recent years.
+Orchestra manager Terry Woodson, conductor for Frank Sinatra, Jr., has brought the sounds of Percy Faith's arrangements performed live to several cities in Japan in recent years.
 This sort of thing SHOULD HAPPEN IN THE UNITED STATES but the interest isn't there, people would rather see aging rockers and rappers I guess.
 Damn it.